romainmartinez/motion/docs/overview.md

-## Working with labelled multi-dimensional arrays
+## Working with labelled multidimensional arrays

 Pyomeca introduces a concise interface to read, analyse, visualize and plot biomechanical data.